 IT admins can transfer ownership of devices or change the assigned users as needed without having to go into an office.

-RDM platforms often allow bulk importing of contacts onto remote devices, simplifying onboarding processes.
+MDM platforms often allow bulk importing of contacts onto remote devices, simplifying onboarding processes.

 Remote content management

 Managers can remotely manage and distribute content such as documents, images, and videos to specific devices or groups of devices.